ecmel/vscode-html-css/README.md

 ```

 Extension can be configured to support any language where it makes sense such as `handlebars`,
-`php`, `javascriptreact`, `nunjucks` etc. You should install corresponding language extension
+`php`, `javascriptreact`, `nunjucks` etc. You should also install corresponding language
-which registers choosen language id in VS Code.
+extension which registers choosen language id in VS Code.

-This setting is application scoped so it should be set in global settings and changes requires
+This setting is application scoped so it should be set in global settings and changing the
-restarting VS Code.
+setting requires restarting VS Code.

 ## Installation